pypa/pipenv/README.rst

 Basic Concepts
 //////////////

+- A virtualenv will automatically be created, when one doesn't exist.
-- When no parameters are passed to ``install``, a virtualenv will be created if it doesn't exist, and all packages specified will be installed.
+- When no parameters are passed to ``install``, all packages specified will be installed.
 - When no parameters are passed to ``uninstall``, all packages will be uninstalled.

 Other Commands